RESEARCH STARTER

 REAGENT: starting material in a chemical reaction used to produce another chemical substance

-SYNERGISTIC: exhibiting complementary action when two elements are bonded together; electron donation occurs from the carbon to metal through one set of orbitals, and from metal to carbon through a second set of orbitals
+SYNERGISTIC: exhibiting complementary action when two elements are bonded together; electron donation occurs from the ligand to metal through one set of orbitals, and from metal to the ligand through a second set of orbitals

 Bibliography